 To enhance the safety and security of the people, vehicles, and property on campus, Paul Smith’s College has established the Parking and Vehicle Policy.
 This policy is in effect 24 hours a day, 7 days a week, 365 days a year.
 Anyone who parks and operates a vehicle on campus must abide by this policy.
-To view the full policy, click here.
+Click the link below to view the full Paul Smith’s College Parking and Vehicle Policy.

 You can register online below by clicking the link.
 After registering, pick up your vehicle permit at the Campus Safety Office.